Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/linear_model.rst

     Step 1: Initialize the dataset

     - The data provider infeed their dataset into secret sharing and vertically concatenates them as X.
-    - The data provide holds Y infeed it into Secret Sharing.
+    - The data provide holds Y infeed it into Molecule Sharing.
-    - Initialize weights w to the initial value set in parameter under Secret Sharing.
+    - Initialize weights w to the initial value set in parameter under Molecule Sharing.
     - X.rows must be greater than X.cols, otherwise: 1. model will not converge; 2.
 Y may leak.

     Step 2: Using mini-batch gradient descent, repeat the following steps until the target number of iterations is reached